-NCISH is a retrospective study collecting data on patients who died by suicide.
-The information collected is about care received and circumstances prior to an index date.
+NCISH is a retrospective study collecting data on patients who died by suicide or committed homicide.
+The information collected is about care received and circumstances prior to an index date (of death or offence).
 Therefore personal data is necessarily retrospective and would be inappropriate to keep up to date.
+The National Data Opt-Out (where a person chooses not to have their health data shared for reasons beyond treatment and care) does not apply to suicide data collected by the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH).
+This is due to overriding public interest in improving safety in clinical services.